CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

     -- Scroll down the position of the flames for i, flame in ipairs(flames) do
         flame.y = flame.y + (flame.speed * dt)
-        if flame.y > love.graphics.getHeight() then -- Remove bullets when they pass off the screen table.remove(flames, i)
+        if flame.y > love.graphics.getHeight() then -- Remove drops when they pass off the screen table.remove(flames, i)
         end
     end